RobertaBtt/JavaFileSearch/README.md

-From main dir of the project (/file_searcher):
+Go to the main directory of the project: /file_searcher:
+execute:

-javac @sources.txt
+1)javac @sources.txt
-cd src/
+2)cd src/
-java main.FileSearcher  /home/user/TestFolder
+3)java main.FileSearcher  /home/user/TestFolder (your folder)